Introduction

 Relevant Recent Botulism Outbreaks

 Recent outbreaks across Europe highlight the ongoing risk posed by this severe illness and underscore the need for continued vigilance in food safety practices.
-Here are some notable that have garnered attention:
+Here are some notable incidents that have garnered attention:

 • September 2024, France: Five people were hospitalized after consuming homemade jarred pesto, emphasizing the importance of proper home preservation techniques.